- Exoplanets are planets that orbit other stars.

 For centuries, fictional depictions of planets orbiting other stars have fired our imagination.
 From the desert world of Arrakis in Dune to the lush jungles of Yoda's planet Dagobah in Star Wars, we humans have been fascinated with the idea of exotic, far-off worlds.

-We now know that worlds beyond our solar system — known as exoplanets — do exist.
-In fact, there are a whole lot of them: Scientists have found over 4,000 exoplanets, and think that most stars have their own solar systems.
+We now know that worlds beyond our Solar System — known as exoplanets — do exist.
+In fact, there are a whole lot of them: Scientists have found over 5,000 exoplanets, and think that most stars have their own solar systems.
 Some exoplanets are surprisingly similar to fictional worlds we've imagined, while others have turned out to be more exotic than anything we could have dreamed.

-Every exoplanet discovery teaches us something new about how the universe works.
-When we just had our own solar system’s eight planets to study, we had a limited view of what kind of planetary systems are possible in the cosmos.
-Now, with over 4,000 exoplanets cataloged, the horizons of planetary science are broader than ever.
-We also sometimes get to see other solar systems forming, which teaches us about our own origins.
+Every exoplanet discovery teaches us something new about how the Universe works.
+When we just had our own Solar System’s eight planets to study, we had a limited view of what kind of planetary systems are possible in the Cosmos.
+Now, with over 5,000 exoplanets cataloged, the horizons of planetary science are broader than ever.
+We also sometimes get to see other star systems forming, which teaches us about our own origins.
 It's like watching our very own "How It's Made" show through the world's telescopes.

 There are lots of reasons to learn about exoplanets, but perhaps the most compelling is that we could find another world that hosts living organisms.
 If we discover life beyond Earth, it could change the course of human history.
 And with continual advancements in exoplanet research, this discovery could happen in your lifetime.